 [This post about the best beginner investing books may contain affiliate links at no cost to you]

 Investing doesn’t have to be intimidating.
 If you’ve tried to learn about it and failed then maybe you just didn’t look in the right places.
-That’s why I wanted to take the time to talk about the best beginner investing books.
+I wanted to take the time to talk about the best beginner investing books.
 It’s a common question and an apt one.
-Investing can get complicated but it doesn’t have to be to yield results.
+Learning about investing can be complicated.
+However, it doesn’t have to be to yield results.

 Reading is one of the best ways to learn about investing.
 There’s nothing better than a book when it comes to getting your investing feet wet.
 A good book can be the best investment you make in your future self but it’s important that you choose the right one to start.

 The best part is that you can do it for free if you use your local library or Overdrive/Libby.

 One of the risks that comes with reading is taking on the wrong book at the wrong time.
 There’s plenty of amazing books out there but some of them are simply too complex for a beginner investor.
 It’s very easy for a tough book to turn off a person who might otherwise become an engaged investor.
 Just like with anything in life, learning about investing has to be a taken in steps.
 You don’t pick up running as a hobby and start with a marathon.
 You work up to that slowly starting with much shorter runs.

 It’s the same with investing.
 An absolute beginner doesn’t just jump into a complicated book because they won’t understand 90% of it.
 Not only is that pointless, it can also be detrimental to their growth as they may think investing is just too complicated.
 It’s not, they just started at a spot you weren’t ready for.